Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-42-big-questions.md

 "Ah.
 The one whose books grace your workshop."
 Kirk nodded.

 "Yeah.
-About the dangers of assuming sapient software is gonna share our values and how seemingly innocent tasks get *way* problematic if they aren’t carefully bounded and… Y’know, stuff like that.
+About the dangers of assuming sapient software is gonna share our values and how seemingly innocent tasks get *way* problematic if they aren’t carefully bounded and...
+Y’know, stuff like that.
 You’ve heard me kvetch about how dangerous the Coltainer is for years now, you know the deal."

 Kirk clapped one of his longer, stronger arms down as firmly as he could on the spindly human’s shoulder, who didn’t even seem to react to it beside smiling.
 "This is why I trust humans in general and you in particular," he said.
 "You think of these things *before* they happen."

-"Yeah, and then we go do them anyway…" Lewis muttered, but he seemed touched.
+"Yeah, and then we go do them anyway..."
+Lewis muttered, but he seemed touched.
 He glanced up at the podium where Nadeau had invited Sergeant Campbell to go through with him all the failsafes and controls that would prevent the Coltainer fleet from going rogue or replicating beyond a comparatively low ceiling.

 That ceiling was still *vastly* in excess of one colony per nation on Earth, but the program assumed a high failure rate.
 Despite—and to a degree because of—years of designing, testing and hard work they had never been able to guarantee that Coltainers would establish foothold sites on any more than five percent of the planets they surveyed.
 But with a negligible per-unit cost and the huge power of exponential growth, that five percent was still likely to result in ten viable foothold stations in the first two years, a *hundred* in the second two years, and more than a *thousand* in the two years after that.